 In 2015, the CJEU in Huawei v.
-ZTE provided significant guidance to licensing parties and the courts regarding the meaning of FRAND in the context of preliminary injunctions.
-The national courts, predominantly the German courts in Düsseldorf, Mannheim and Karlsruhe, have followed through and tied the grant of injunctive relief to the conditions specified in the CJEU's proposed framework.
-According to this interpretation, the FRAND obligation imposes certain limitations on the availability of injunctive relief against a willing licensee.
-Courts must thus determine on a case-by-case basis whether the conclusion of an agreement.
+ZTE11 provided significant guidance to licensing parties and the courts regarding the meaning of FRAND in the context of preliminary injunctions.
+The national courts, predominantly the German courts in Düsseldorf, Mannheim and Karlsruhe, have followed through and tied the grant of injunctive relief to the conditions specified in the CJEU's proposed framework.12 According to this interpretation, the FRAND obligation imposes certain limitations on the availability of injunctive relief against a willing licensee.
+Courts must thus determine on a case-by-case basis whether the conduct of the parties in the bilateral negotiation is conducive to the conclusion of an agreement.
 If this is the case, there is no need for courts to participate in the determination of a royalty rate; otherwise, courts may grant injunctive relief in order to bring an unwilling licensee back to the negotiation table.

 Instead of developing tools that allow courts to specify royalty rates, the European case law opts for a set of conditions that assess the FRAND-compliance of the licensing parties during the conduct of negotiations.
-In particular, courts evaluate whether an SEP owner made a specific, written offer for a royalty rate, whether the alleged infringer's counteroffer took place in a timely manner, or whether an implementer who refused a patent holder's licensing offer demonstrated that he would readily enter into an acceptable licensing agreement (e.g. by paying accruing royalties into escrow), etc. Courts in Korea and Japan follow a similar approach.
+In particular, courts evaluate whether an SEP owner made a specific, written offer for a royalty rate, whether the alleged infringer's counteroffer took place in a timely manner, or whether an implementer who refused a patent holder's licensing offer demonstrated that he would readily enter into an acceptable licensing agreement (e.g. by paying accruing royalties into escrow), etc. Courts in Korea and Japan follow a similar approach.13